kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

     kfctl apply -V -f ${CONFIG}
     ```

+    * ${KFAPP} - The name of your Kubeflow application.
+This value also
-    * ${KFAPP} - the name of a directory where you want Kubeflow configurations to be stored.
+  becomes the name of the directory where your Kubeflow configurations are
+  stored.
 If you want a custom deployment name, specify that name here.
+  For example,  `kubeflow-test` or `kfw-test`.
-The value of this variable becomes the name of your deployment.
+  The value of KFAPP must consist of lower case alphanumeric characters or
+  '-', and must start and end with an alphanumeric character.
   The value of this variable cannot be greater than 25 characters.
+It must
-It must contain just the directory name, not the full path to the directory.
+  contain just a name, not a directory path.

 1. Check the resources deployed correctly in namespace `kubeflow`